gianpaj/fresnel/README.md

 ## Server-side Rendering (SSR) Usage

 The first important thing to note is that when server-rendering with `@artsy/fresnel`, all breakpoints get rendered by the server.
 Each `Media` component is wrapped by plain CSS that will only show that breakpoint if it matches the user's current browser size.
-This means that the client can accurately start rendering the HTML/CSS while it receives the markup, which is long before the React application has booted.
+This means the client can accurately start rendering the HTML/CSS while receiving the markup long before the React application boots.
 This improves perceived performance for end-users.

 Why not just render the one that the current device needs?
 We can't accurately identify which breakpoint your device needs on the server.
 We could use a library to sniff the browser user-agent, but those aren't always accurate, and they wouldn't give us all the information we need to know when we are server-rendering.
-Once client-side JS boots and React attaches, it simply washes over the DOM and removes markup that is unneeded, via a `matchMedia` call.
+Once client-side JS boots and React attaches, it simply washes over the DOM and removes unnecessary markup via a `matchMedia` call.

 ### SSR Example

 First, configure `@artsy/fresnel` in a `Media` file that can be shared across the app:

 ```tsx
 // Media.tsx